liorosenman/flights_project/backend/readme.md

         e.
 Check that the same user has already a ticket for this flight. //DONE
     6. Reduce 1 from the relevant flight's tickets number.
     7. Create a new row in Tickets.
+    8. Return the role authorization to view points.

 # When removing a ticket:
     1. Check if the customer has a ticket to that flight.